DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/couplebreak.md

 set to create couplebreak events.
 They are also called "target entries" or "target events", sometimes with "waking" or "switch", which denote the origin events ("sched/sched_waking" and "sched/sched_switch" respectively).

-Every couplebreak event has event Id equal to `(COUPLEBREAK_EVENT_ID_SHIFT - \[ORIGIN EVENT ID\])`.
-The origin event's Id is always the one present in the trace data, to achieve consistency in the modfication's implementation, as there isn't always a way to check on the origin entry's data.
-COUPLEBREAK_EVENT_ID_SHIFT is a macro-defined constant of value -10 000 (negative ten thousand).
-The macro is included in the header file `libkshark-tepdata.h`, so that others including this file can detect couplebreak events.
+Every couplebreak event has event Id lesser than -10 000 (negative ten thousand).
+The macros with supported couplebreak event Ids are included in the header file `libkshark-tepdata.h`, so that others including this file can detect couplebreak events.

 Upon name request, each couplebreak event will generate a name of this format: `couplebreak/[ORIGIN EVENT NAME][target]`.
 Origin event name will be something like "sched_switch" or "sched_waking", missing their usual prefixes.
 The suffix